Anita Włodarczyk

 Anita Włodarczyk ([aˈɲita vwɔˈdart͡ʂɨk]; born 8 August 1985) is a Polish hammer thrower.
 She is the 2012, 2016 and 2020 Olympic champion, and the first woman in history to throw the hammer over 80 m; she currently holds the women's world record of 82.98 m.
-She is considered the greatest women's hammer thrower of all time.
+She is considered the greatest female hammer thrower of all time.

+She was voted the Polish Sports Personality of the Year in 2016 and received the Commander's Cross with Star of the Order of Polonia Restituta in 2021 for her outstanding achievements in sport.

 Career

+Early life and competition

 Włodarczyk won her first national U23 championships in 2007, and went on to compete in the 2007 European Athletics U23 Championships, although she did not progress beyond the qualifying round.
-She finished sixth in the hammer throw competition at the 2008 Olympic Games.
+She finished fourth in the hammer throw competition at the 2008 Olympic Games.

 Włodarczyk qualified for the 2008 World Athletics Final and won a bronze medal.
 The following year, she took part in the 2009 European Team Championships, winning her first gold medal at a major international competition.

 Włodarczyk achieved a personal best throw of 76.20 m, achieved on 30 May 2009 in Biała Podlaska, beating her previous record by 81 cm and improve 76.59 m in Golden Spike Ostrava.
 Prior to the 2009 World Championships in Athletics, she produced a national record-breaking performance in Cottbus, winning the competition with a world-leading 77.20 m throw.
 This was fourth longest throw by a woman in hammer throw.

+First world record

 On 22 August 2009, during the World Championships in Athletics in Berlin, Germany, Włodarczyk set a world record with a throw of 77.96 m.
 Her season ended prematurely when she twisted her left ankle during her celebration.
 Returning to competition at the Meeting Grand Prix IAAF de Dakar in April 2010, she easily won her event with a throw of 75.13 m.
 She then proceeded to break her existing world record with a 78.30 m hammer throw at the Enea Cup in Bydgoszcz on 6 June 2010.
 She won the bronze at the 2010 European Athletics Championships and was ranked second overall for the season in the IAAF Hammer Throw Challenge, finishing behind Betty Heidler.
 She finished outside of the medals at the 2011 World Championships in Athletics, coming fifth overall.